ibm-cloud-docs/sap/sap-partners-intel-optane-pmem.md

 With Intel Optane PMEM, data is retained in memory during system restarts and power outages, providing faster start times.
 PMEM provides near-DRAM performance and is also byte-addressable.

 Intel Optane PMEM modules are installed with DRAM in the same dual in-line memory module (DIMM) slot.
 PMEM modules do not function without any DRAM DIMMS installed.
-The current configurations support a DRAM to PMEM ration of 1:1, providing an equal amount of DRAM and PMEM.
+The current configurations supports profiles for a DRAM to PMEM ratios of 1:1, 1:2, and 1:4.

 SAP HANA uses App Direct mode, in which the application stores data on the persistent memory.
 HANA2 SP04 release or higher was co-engineered by SAP and Intel to use the unique dual memory and storage capability of the PMem modules.